 “This makes so much sense.
 It’s so safe and it’s helpful to you, your family and your patients,” Dr. Johnson says.

 Immunity and variants

-Once you get the vaccine, you should have immunity for a long time.
+Once you get the vaccine, you should have immunity for at least several months, Dr. Johnson says.

 Dr. Johnson is also addressing the presence of COVID-19 variants around the globe and how that could impact communities here in the United States.